Libberator/Libberator.github.io/_posts/2023-02-01-roll-a-tetrahedron.md

 > <center>A guide appears in front of you.
 Roll 1d4 for perception.</center>

 A member of a Discord server I moderate was curious about how to roll a tetrahedron.
 And that intrigued me.
 It's such a unique problem.
-They wanted something similar to <a href="https://www.youtube.com/watch?v=V9rVZ9mf0uA">Tarodev's "Roll-A-Cube" video</a>.
+They wanted something similar to <a href="https://www.youtube.com/watch?v=V9rVZ9mf0uA" target="_blank">Tarodev's "Roll-A-Cube" video</a>.

 Searching for a pre-existing solution to see if this had been done before turned up nothing.
 So I got to work.